TagirRamilevich/TagirRamilevich.github.io/index.md

 title: Информация о портале
 ---

-# Welcome to the Applied NLP Educational Platform

 ## Introduction

 Welcome to our comprehensive **Natural Language Processing (NLP)** educational platform, designed to provide students and professionals with extensive resources to master the field of applied NLP.
 Our platform offers a structured learning path through theoretical materials, practical assignments, projects, thematic articles, and a curated list of professional resources and competitions.